 - MARQUISE: like oval and pear is perfect to make fingers look slender and long, their elongated shape is helping with this.

 - HEART: well its the symbol of love, do I need to say more?
 From diamonds to gemstones it looks gorgeous, one thing to be mindful is the proportions.
 Make sure it is not too slim or chubby, it has to be the perfect heart.

-- EMERALD: the most favorite in step cuts, both gemstones and diamonds although it has less sparkle because of geometric steps, but due to high clarity it is more transparent, sleek and elegant.
+- EMERALD: the most favorite in step cuts, both gemstones, and diamonds although it has less sparkle because of geometric steps.
+But due to high clarity, it is more transparent, sleek and elegant.

-- CARRE: comes in both square and rectangular, the main point of difference is its straight facets similar to steps and usually has sharp corners, this is my favorite shape in comparison to princess.
+- CARRE: comes in both square and rectangular, the main point of difference is its straight facets similar to steps and usually has sharp corners, this is my favorite shape in comparison to the princess.
 It is making a come back slowly and because of its unusual facets it is gaining more attraction, absolutely will make a statement.